James Wilfred Estey: Early life

-Born in Keswick Ridge, New Brunswick, the son of Byron Leslie Estey and Sarah Ann Kee, he received a Bachelor of Arts from the University of New Brunswick in 1910.
-In 1915, he received a Bachelor of Law from Harvard University in 1915.
-On 1917, he was called to the Saskatchewan bar, eventually founding the law firm Estey, Moxon, Schmitt & McDonald which continues today as Robertson Stromberg LLP.
-He practised law as a Crown Prosecutor until 1929 in Saskatoon.
+James Wilfred Estey was born in Keswick Ridge, New Brunswick, the son of Byron Leslie Estey and Sarah Ann Kee.
+He attended the University of New Brunswick, where he graduated with a Bachelor of Arts in 1910.
+In 1915, he received a Bachelor of Laws from Harvard University.
+In 1917, he was called to the Saskatchewan bar.
+He later founded Estey, Moxon, Schmitt & McDonald, which continues today as Robertson Stromberg LLP.
+From 1915 to 1921, Estey was assistant to the Saskatoon Crown prosecutor, and from 1921 to 1929, he acted as the local agent in Saskatoon for the provincial attorney general.
 He also taught law and economics at the University of Saskatchewan.